 2020 research projects

-- Advice and support relating to the AN-ACC trial
+- Advice and support relating to the Australian National Aged Care Classification (AN-ACC) trial

 - Evaluation of a pilot of Ericom’s Pers@Home System using Essence Technology

-- Evaluation of the NSW Emergency Drought Relief Mental Health support package
+- Evaluation of the NSW Emergency Drought Relief Mental Health Supports Package

 - First Response: Integrating trauma-informed care